After a C6 spinal cord injury, individuals experience varying degrees of paralysis in the upper and lower body, also known as quadriplegia.

 Similarly, C6 spinal cord injury will affect sensation at the thumbs, index fingers, and part of the forearms.
 These are the sites that doctors will test to determine the level of spinal cord injury.

-Fortunately, C6 SCI patients should have normal sensation and movement at the head, neck, and shoulders.
-You should also be able to bend the elbows and straighten their wrists.
+C6 SCI patients generally have normal sensation and movement at the head, neck, and shoulders.
+They should also be able to bend the elbows and straighten the wrists.
 This is because areas innervated above the level of injury are not affected and function normally.

 Now that you understand what functions are affected by C6 spinal cord injury, let’s discuss how to recover.

 With all spinal cord injuries, damaged neurons in the central nervous system are unable to regenerate.
 The good news, however, is that spared neural pathways may offer opportunities for recovery.

 Spared neural pathways are capable of neuroplasticity, which is the spinal cord’s ability to adapt and rewire itself.
 This means that functions weakened by spinal cord injury can be redirected to healthy, undamaged nerves for recovery.

 The most effective way to promote neuroplasticity is through massed practice.
 Every movement stimulates the spinal cord.
 The more you repeat a weakened movement, the better your spinal cord gets at recognizing a demand for it.
 This prompts the rewiring and strengthening of new neural pathways for that specific movement.

 Individuals with milder C6 SCIs typically have different recovery outlooks because they have more spared neural pathways.
 However, many other factors such as motivation, intensity of rehabilitation, and pre-existing health conditions can also influence recovery after C6 spinal cord injury.

 Next, we’ll go over complications that can arise following a C6 spinal cord injury.